 Steps for attaching a memory are found below.

 Unfortunately, FamilySearch does not provide citation templates.
-To access citation formats, you can utilize tools like RootsMagic, Family Tree Maker, or Cite-Builder.
-Ensure to grab a suitable source citation template.
+You can use tools like RootsMagic, Family Tree Maker, or Cite-Builder to access citation formats.
+Be sure that you grab a suitable source citation template.

 ↪️ Are you looking for more genealogy resources?